 The TRiO Veterans Upward Bound (VUB) Program is a free, non-credit, non-profit, pre-college program federally funded with a grant from the US Department of Education.
 Students come to TRIO VUB from Bucks, Chester, Delaware, Montgomery and Philadelphia counties in Pennsylvania and Camden County in New Jersey.

-Current and prospective LPS students are encouraged to reach out to Kathy Urban, Director of the College of Liberal and Professional Studies' BA and BFA Programs and LPS veterans and active military undergraduate contact, for more information about Penn's military services.
-Kathy can be contacted via email or by calling (215) 573-7536.
+Current and prospective LPS students are encouraged to reach out to Kathy Urban, Director, Undergraduate programs and LPS veterans and active military undergraduate contact, for more information about Penn's military services Kathy can be contacted via email or by calling (215) 573-7536.